 Sandhya does not reserve her miracles only for the environment.
 Just as she cares for conservation and nature, Sandhya, also, cares directly for people.
 She has started schools, helped with sustainable rural development in 11 villages, empowered women to be confident and make decisions, and given them supplementary income sources like goat farming, ranching, and floriculture.
 She has worked with aborigine groups to develop self-employment opportunities, started water conservation programs, and more.
 On top of all of that, Sandhya is a poet.

-In honor of the 85th birthday of His Holiness the Dalai Lama, Sandhya is joining with the Global Tree Initiative to offer a green gift of 30,000 trees which she has planted.
+In honor of the 85th birthday of the Dalai Lama, Sandhya is joining with the Global Tree Initiative to offer a green gift of 30,000 trees which she has planted.

 The Global Tree Initiative salutes and stands in solidarity with Sandhya Chougule.